 Ransi Clark

-I specialize in estimating dynamic causal effects of aggregate political units.
-I have a preference for modular estimators that easily render for diagnostics.
-I design and implement the methods and apply to a wide range of treatment settings including democratization, natural disasters, and other electorally relevant phenomena.
+I specialize in statistical methods for estimating dynamic causal effects, with focus on decomposability.
+I apply these methods to a wide range of treatment settings including democratization, natural disasters, and other electorally relevant phenomena.
 I publish and maintain open source software.

 I also have a specific policy interest in nuclear energy and occasionally field surveys to gauge public opinion on the nuclear energy permitting processes.